AbdoMahfoz/ASP.NET-Core-WebAPI-Template/Readme.md

 This is an asp.net core web api jump starter template with a bunch of useful features such as
 * JWT Authentication
 * Generic Exception Handling
+* Generic Roles And Permissions System
 * Swagger Documentation
 * Action Filters Validation
-* Self Explanatory error messeges
+* Email Sending Service
 * File Logger
 * Unit Tests Project
+* Self Explanatory error messeges

 ## Usage
 Feel free to initialize a new repo with the template by clicking the "Use This Template" Button